Secretary of State Kim Wyman asks Gov. Inslee for $2 million to fund prepaid postage for mail-in ballots

 As for the issue of equity, Wise said there are many variations between the counties when it comes to voting, none of which have prompted a request for emergency funds before.

 The $2 million from the state would be used to reimburse the state’s 39 counties for the cost of mail-in ballot postage.
-Wyman, the only Republican holding a statewide office, believes this is the first emergency request for money from the Secretary of State’s office.
+Wyman, a Republican, believes this is the first emergency request for money from the Secretary of State’s office.

 A bipartisan bill from state Sens.
 Mark Mullet, D-Issaquah, and Joe Fain, R-Auburn, will be introduced in next year’s legislative session to establish prepaid postage on mail-in ballots across the state.